Technigo/project-news-site/README.md

 I struggled with the img and text in the boxes, how to make them responsive but still fit.
 I tried to have most of the values in percentage to have them adjust and fit next to each other all the time.
 Here I need to learn more about what is the best way to achieve this.
 Also how to choose size on the objects in the grid.

-I tried to ass some animations, I copied the one for the pulse function for the button.
+I tried to add some animations, I copied the one for the pulse function for the button.
 I created the moving box, not very smooth.
 It was fun to try and I look forward to gain more knowledge.

 ## View it live
 https://63c6829565342b192de2fa87--ephemeral-blancmange-0415fb.netlify.app